sangria-graphql/macro-visit/README.md

 ## Introduction

+Writing visitor code can be quite tedious process, especially if some nodes need to be transformed (in immutable way) along the way.
+This becomes even harder if performance is a concern and data structures are deeply recursive, so non-tail recursive approach is not an option.
-Library provides very simple way to create a type-safe visitor code for arbitrary sealed case class hierarchies.
+This library provides very simple way to create type-safe visitor code for arbitrary sealed case class hierarchies.
 Generated visitor provides following features:

-* **Non-recursive**, which means all state is managed in the heap and you will not run into stack overflow errors with deep recursive data structures.
+* **Non-recursive traversal**, which means all state is managed in the heap and you will not run into stack overflow errors with deep recursive data structures.
 * **Optimised for performance and memory footprint**.
 Generated code for class hierarchy traversal is compiled into tight `while` loop.
-* **Allows to transform** traversed object in immutable manner.
+* **Allows to transform** traversed object in immutable way.
 It generates code that uses case class's `copy` method to get updated instance of object in most efficient way (if object has several changes, it would be copied only once)
 * **Allows to break traversal at any given node and skip nodes**
 * **Supports `List`, `Vector`, `Seq` and `Option` traversal**

 Generated visitors can be very useful for traversing and transforming AST (Abstract Syntax Tree).

 ## Example